Municipal heat planning in the VG Konz

 Rivers such as the Saar and Moselle, as well as the wastewater treatment plant effluent, offer great potential.
 This potential can be used to implement heating networks based on these energy sources in individual neighborhoods.
 In addition, roof areas for photovoltaics and solar thermal systems have been identified, which are particularly suitable for individual solutions outside of potential areas for heating networks.

-Economic efficiency also plays a key role: A climate-friendly heat supply must not only be ecologically sound, but also affordable for citizens in the long term.
+As the municipal heat planning process continued, the Konz AöR municipal utility examined which sub-regions and towns were particularly well-suited for potential heat networks.
+Target scenarios for 2035 and 2045 were also developed for these focus areas.
+Economic viability also plays a key role: A climate-friendly heat supply must not only be ecologically sound but also affordable for citizens in the long term.
 The goal is to reconcile security of supply, climate protection, and cost stability.